Comparisons12 min read

 • Commission-Free Stock & ETF Trading: Buy and sell with no per-trade fees

-• Crypto: Access to dozens of cryptocurrencies 24/7
+• Crypto: Access dozens of cryptocurrencies round-the-clock

 • Fractional Shares: Buy as little as $1 worth of any stock